 Ms. Bateman received a grant though the New South Wales Institute of Rural Clinical Services and Teaching in Australia, which provided funding for a 1 day per week position to support the conduct of the program research.

-Tools and Other ResourcesA staff/volunteer procedure and resource manual can be obtained by contacting the innovator.
+Tools and Other ResourcesA staff/volunteer procedure and resource manual as well as a project implementation plan can be obtained by contacting the innovator.
+A volunteer training package will be developed later this year.

 Getting Started with This Innovation